-There are two sets of terminals on a ground fault circuit interrupter (gfci) receptacle: the line terminals and the load terminals.
+There are two sets of separated terminals on a ground fault circuit interrupter (gfci) receptacle: the line terminals and the load terminals.
 The source from the circuit should be connected to the line terminals and any standard duplex outlet or other device connected to the load terminals will be protected by this gfci.
-In a kitchen where only one outlet box is available and both a switch for a garbage disposal and a gfci receptacle are needed, a a switch/gfci combo can be used as in the diagram at this link.
+In a kitchen where only one outlet box is available and both a switch for a garbage disposal and a gfci receptacle are needed, a switch/gfci combo can be used as in the diagram at this link.

 To wire more than one GFCI receptacle in the same circuit, connect the source to the line terminals on each device using a pigtail splice.
 The load terminals are not used for this circuit.
 See more GFCI wiring diagrams at this link.

-A 20 amp, 120v duplex receptacle like this should be installed in a circuit using 12 awg or larger cable and a 20 amp circuit breaker.
-These receptacles are usually found in kitchen wall outlets where two branch circuits are needed to serve small appliances and a refrigerator.
+A 20 amp, 120v duplex receptacle outlet like this should be installed in a circuit using 12 awg cable and a 20 amp circuit breaker.
+These receptacles are usually found in kitchen wall outlets where two branch circuits are needed to serve small appliances and a refrigerator separately.

 When using this device for heavy appliances like washing machines and microwaves, it should be connected to a dedicated 20-amp/120-volt circuit breaker.
 As of 2014, a GFCI receptacle is now required in a laundry room for the washing machine.

 This outlet is commonly used for a heavy load such as a large air conditioner.
 The outlet should be wired to a dedicated 20-amp/240-volt circuit breaker in the service panel using 12|2 awg cable.

 A 30 amp circuit was once the norm for large, high voltage appliances like kitchen ranges.
 This type of receptacle provides 240 volts and 30 amps of current.
 The smallest cable allowed for used with a 30-amp circuit is 10 gauge, but 8 gauge may also be found.
 A 3-conductor cable is needed to carry a total of 240 volts and a neutral return.
 The circuit is wired to a dedicated 30 amp circuit breaker.